 - Caprese – Fresh chopped tomatoes, basil and a drizzle of reduced balsamic vinegar

-- Taco – Taco meat, cheddar cheese, black olives, salsa, sour cream (maybe even some crumbled tortilla chips on top for extra crunch)
+- Taco Zucchini Boats – Taco meat, cheddar cheese, black olives, salsa, sour cream (maybe even some crumbled tortilla chips on top for extra crunch)

 How many calories are in zucchini pizza boats?

-- As prepared, these fully loaded zucchini pizza boats have about 429 calories for two zucchini halves.
+- They have about 429 calories for two zucchini halves.
 You can cut calories even further by using turkey sausage, or leaving out the sausage entirely.
 You can also use reduced fat mozzarella cheese or even omit the cheese entirely for a low-fat option.

 Are zucchini pizza boats keto friendly?

-- Zucchini pizza boats are perfect to enjoy if you’re following a ketogenic diet.
+- Yes!
+These are perfect to enjoy if you’re following a ketogenic diet.
 They are low carb and filled with protein from the sausage and mozzarella cheese.
 Zucchini are a keto friendly vegetable because they are grown above ground.

-- You can definitely make these zucchini pizza boats ahead of time and then reheat them in the microwave or in a 350-degree oven for 30 minutes.
+- You can definitely make these ahead of time and then reheat them in the microwave or in a 350-degree oven for 30 minutes.
 If reheating them in the oven, place them in a pan and wrap them tightly with foil.
 Because they reheat so well, I love to make extras for meal prep.
-These zucchini pizza boats are perfect for quick workday lunches.
+They’re perfect for quick workday lunches.

 Zucchini Pizza Boats Recipe